-These healthy strawberry cheesecake overnight oats are a deliciously sweet start to the day – using vanilla and yogurt for the rich cheesecake flavour, these healthy oats are sure to be a recipe you return to time and time again!
+These healthy strawberry cheesecake overnight oats are a deliciously sweet start to the day – using vanilla and yogurt for the rich cheesecake flavor, these healthy oats are sure to be a recipe you return to time and time again!

-Strawberries are one of my all-time favourite breakfast ingredients, and with my current overnight oats obsession, this healthy strawberry cheesecake overnight oats recipe was inevitable.
+Strawberries are one of my all-time favorite breakfast ingredients, and with my current overnight oats obsession, this healthy strawberry cheesecake overnight oats recipe was inevitable.
 As great as cooked oatmeal is, overnight oats (i.e. an overnight oatmeal recipe) are a fantastic option for busy mornings – great to meal prep the night before and ready to eat in the morning.

 As with all my healthy overnight oats recipes, I love to add in some chia seeds for some additional protein to the meal.
 I’ve also chosen to top the breakfast jar with some almonds, for additional healthy fats.
 Personally, I don’t see why you can’t have food that’s utterly delicious and nutritious at the same time.

 As the name suggests, these are great for making in the evening, ready for the next morning.
 However, if you want to eat them sooner than that, then there is a quick soak method too.

 This method is literally in the name.
 Overnight oats are soaked for an extended period of time, to help emulate the porridge’-like consistency.
 This is because the oats soak up the milk overnight and become softer.
 Meanwhile, the milk gets more gelatinous – giving you a creamy oats mixture.